MikeAustin71/MikesGolangNotes/ReadMe.md

 Two formats are provided for this E-Book: epub and mobi.

-The mobi format should be compatible with Kindle Readers, but I have not tested this.
+The .mobi format should be compatible with Kindle Readers, but I have not tested this.

-The epub format is the most widely supported format and probably provides the best viewing experience.
+The .epub format is the most widely supported format and probably provides the best viewing experience.

 ## To Download - Clone this Repository Or Download Zip

- To clone this repository, you will need a copy of git to clone this repository.
+ To clone this repository, you will need to install [git](https://git-scm.com/) in order to clone this respository to your hard drive and access the E-Book files.

- Github also gives you the option to download the files in this repository as a zip file.
+ If you don't have 'git', Github also gives you the option to download the files in this repository as a zip file.
 (See the green 'clone' or 'download' button at top right of this page.)

- For an ideal configuration, I recommend you load the e-pub file contained in the repository into your E-Book Reader of Choice.
+ For an ideal configuration, I recommend you load the .epub file contained in this repository into your E-Book Reader of Choice.

 ## Golang ROCKS!!!